“I can’t do that… I’m not creative enough.”

 Not only will decluttering and simplifying your life will leave you feeling fantastic and fulfilled, but it also allows your subconscious mind to relax, without focusing on all the “stuff” or the “noise” sitting around you.

-Furthermore, listening to music allows the brain to release a “feel good” chemical known as dopamine.
+Furthermore, listening to music allows the brain to release the “feel-good” chemical dopamine.
 Dopamine allows us to feel satisfaction when we do something we enjoy or eat a delicious meal.
-It boosts mood, motivation, and focus, which are all important factors in being productive and creative.
+It boosts mood, motivation, and focus, all of which are essential factors in being productive and creative.

 Music also helps create good distractions, which help improve your state of mind.
 It can ward off negative stimuli or feelings and regulate breathing, which increases oxygen to the brain, and improves cognitive processes.